thomas-haslwanter/statsintro/rst/statsContinuous.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 As an example, let us take the red cell folate levels (:math:`\mu g/l`)
-in threee groups of cardiac bypass patients given different levels of
+in three groups of cardiac bypass patients given different levels of
 nitrous oxide ventilation (Amess et al, 1978), described in the Python code example
 below.
 I first show the result of this ANOVA test, and then explain the steps
 to get there.